helal414/llm-mcp-assignment/README.md

 If we used a real NIM (Neuronicode's Intelligent Module) service with integrated detection, the LLM would only need to pass the task and time, and the entire flow (time filtering + detection) would be handled inside the NIM.
 This reduces orchestration complexity and improves performance but limits flexibility and modular control.

----

-## 📬 Contact

-Created by [Your Name] for the Neuronicode LLM MCP Intern Assignment.